 6. Bad characterisation.

 Characters should have character.
 Readers might spend hours with them, but only if they’re not a one-dimensional plot device.
 Would you spend time with a cardboard cut-out?
-Make them human; give them flaws, conflicts, a previous life.
+Make them human by giving them flaws, conflicts, a previous life.
 Focus on making your main character believable without stressing about likeability.

 7. Bad grammar, spelling or punctuation.

-No excuses.
-A talented artist doesn’t slap paint around, so writers shouldn’t abuse words by ignoring the basics of their use.
+A talented realism artist doesn’t slap paint around, and writers shouldn’t abuse words by ignoring the basics of their use.
 If you struggle here, get the best editor you can.